 Extensions Developer Rig

 The Developer Rig allows Extensions developers to develop and test Extensions quickly, easily, and locally.
-It is a lightweight web app that runs in a browser and lets you test with production APIs and hosted assets on Twitch.
-Please note: before you can use the Developer Rig, you must first create an extension manifest on dev.twitch.tv.
+It is an Electron-wrapped web app that you install on your machine.
+It lets you test with production APIs and hosted assets on Twitch

 The Developer Rig also can be used to manage your Bits product catalog, if you have completed Extensions monetization developer onboarding (required for non-Twitch partners/affiliates) and your extension is enabled for Bits monetization.
 See Bits in Extensions Guide.

 If your extension is enabled for Bits monetization, when you configure the Developer Rig to run with your extension, you will see a Manage Products tab.
 Here, you can view, create, edit, and deprecate products — as long as your extension is enabled for Bits and you are logged in to the account that owns your extension.